 unpleasantly sensed concern and subjective feeling of tension, which leads to various psychological and physiological responses and behavior and behavioral changes.
 Increased anxiety may interfere with full life, work and social opportunities, as well as the psychological and somatic problems.

 is an abnormal, painful, debilitating psycho-physiological process.
 It is classified as a mood disorder.
-Mood up emotions which are expressed personal worldview.
+Mood up emotions which are expressed as a personal worldview.
 Depression is much more than just sadness, because it affects both people’s thoughts and ideas about the future and can change the self-concept.
 Mood disorders also affect relationships with others – family, work colleagues and other members of society.

-long-term stress, dissatisfaction with life, a dislike of his/her work and many other factors that inhibit us every day, can cause autonomic dystonia (nervous system disorders).
+long-term stress, dissatisfaction with life, a dislike of his/her work and many other factors that inhibit us every day, can cause vegetative dystonia (nervous system disorders).
 They can affect the heart, respiratory and intestinal tract.
 A person suffering from palpitations, blood pressure and temperature changes, sweating, diarrhea or constipation, feeling faint or nauseous, the human body itself can no longer be regulated.
 Symptoms may include one or several together or separately, often complemented by pain in the heart, stomach or back area.
 Generally physical disturbance accompanied by emotional distress.
-The client may fear falling, dying, madden appears depressed mood, fatigue, anxiety.
+The client may fear falling, dying, he has depressed mood, fatigue, anxiety.
 These symptoms may be caused from organic disease, but they can also be emotional problems – chronic fear, anger, mental trauma in the past.

 If you encounter the above or other symptoms and think you may need psychological, psychotherapeutic or psychiatric help, apply for advice from our experts.